navidshad/pull-request-description/README.md

 ### Prerequisites

-1. An OpenAI API key with access to GPT-4
+1. An OpenAI API key with access to your preferred model (GPT-4, GPT-3.5, GPT-4o, etc.)
 2. GitHub repository with Actions enabled

 ### Configuration